Five reasons to get excited about Toronto’s new Civic Innovation Office

 But it doesn’t have to be that way.
 What if instead of a cumbersome exercise in buying things, procurement could help governments learn more about residents’ needs and test new approaches to old problems?
 Or what if procurement could be a launchpad for made-in-Canada companies that design and deliver tools for the public good?

 That’s exactly what’s happening in Toronto.
 The city’s new Civic Innovation Office wants to make it easier for residents to get the information they need about municipal programs and services via 311.
-But instead of a typical “Request for Proposals” (RFP), the office has released an “Invitation to Participate” (ITP), a leaner document that encourages entrepreneurs to get involved not only in building a better 311 service, but also in figuring out what that better service could — and should — look like.
+But instead of a typical “Request for Proposals” (RFP), the office has released an “Invitation to Partner” (ITP), a leaner document that encourages entrepreneurs to get involved not only in building a better 311 service, but also in figuring out what that better service could — and should — look like.

 This is a big deal.
 It’s a real attempt to make procurement more productive, and it will enable government innovators in Toronto to demonstrate what’s possible when you apply agile practices to public services.